-Despite their growing coordination, the insurgents have failed to derail the political transition,34 although they have succeeded, to some extent, in painting the Iraqi government as ineffective.
+Despite their growing coordination, the insurgents have failed to derail the political transition,31 although they have succeeded, to some extent, in painting the Iraqi government as ineffective and stimulating a debate in the United States over the continuing U.S. commitment in Iraq.
 Since March 2006, insurgent groups have conducted several large-scale (50 insurgents fighters or more) attacks on police stations and other fixed positions, in at least one case overrunning a station and freeing prisoners from it.
 Other targets include not only U.S. forces and Iraqi officials and security forces but also Iraqi civilians working for U.S. authorities, foreign contractors and aid workers, oil export and gasoline distribution facilities, and water, power, and other infrastructure facilities.
-Whole neighborhoods of Baghdad, including Amiriya and Doura, appear to be hosting insurgents, not to mention the Anbar Province city of Ramadi, for example.
+Whole neighborhoods of Baghdad, including Amiriya, Jihad, Amal, and Doura, not to mention the Anbar Province city of Ramadi, have increasingly served as insurgent bases.
 One recent press account quotes Iraqis as saying that the upscale and previously quiet Baghdad district of Mansour is now penetrated by insurgents.
-There are anecdotal reports from observers that insurgent mortar crews are often active in some of these districts, lobbing indirect fire into the Green Zone and elsewhere without any interference or any tip-off to the Iraqi security forces.
-The recent trends in the violence, particularly the kidnappings of groups of 50-80 persons at a time in broad daylight in bustling areas of Baghdad, demonstrates the freedom of movement that the insurgents have.